MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AutoApplyRec.md

 ## Turn on auto-apply email notifications

-When new recommendations are ready for review, we’ll always display a notification when you log in to Microsoft Advertising.
+When new recommendations are ready for review, weâ€™ll always display a notification when you log in to Microsoft Advertising.
 You can also check the **Recommendations** tab to review a summary of all recommendations.
-Additionally, if you’d like to receive emails when new recommendations are available, be sure to select **Ad performance optimization** in your [email preferences](hlp_BA_PROC_EmailNotifications.md).
+Additionally, if youâ€™d like to receive emails when new recommendations are available, be sure to select **Ad performance optimization** in your [email preferences](hlp_BA_PROC_EmailNotifications.md).

 ## Track auto-apply recommendation history